Jesus has many titles in scripture including The Word of God.

 One title people use refer to Jesus is “the Living Word”.

 However, this title is not one He has used in scripture to identify Himself.
-So, while referring to Jesus as the “Living Word” is not necessarily wrong, it would be unwise to build a doctrine off of that title if He has not used that as a title for Himself in scripture.
+So, while referring to Jesus as the “Living Word” is not necessarily wrong, it is unwise to build a doctrine off of that title being that he has not used that as a title for Himself in scripture.

-On the other hand, we do see verses referring to the word of God as living:
+On the other hand, we do see verses referring to the written word of God as living:

 Hebrews 4:12 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.